deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 I should clarify that non-operational processes were well documented: board policies, accounting practices (courtesy Rebecca the bookkeeper), and infrastructure documentation (courtesy Bart and Andrea).
 But even these need to be discoverable, which is where the Foundation Handbook comes in.
 If someone has a question about infrastructure, their first port of call should be a document linked from the Handbook, not waking up Andrea in the middle of the night.

+Once the Foundation's documentation has started to tighten up, it would be wise to implement a document archival and retention policy designed for the long term.
+We began this work while I was ED and managed to get all of the Foundation's historical documents into Nextcloud, but there's still quite a bit of work to do in terms of making the archival process repeatable and discoverable for new officers and staff.

 ### Network Resilience

 If you paid much attention to the things I was saying in the spring and summer of 2025, you definitely heard me speak about "network resilience."
 Documentation is a part of that resilience but redundancy carries more weight.
 Documentation can get out of date.
 Documentation requires that the author write in such a way that the reader doesn't misinterpret what is being said.